Robert J. Marks II

 Robert Jackson Marks II (born August 25, 1950) is an American electrical engineer, computer scientist and distinguished professor at Baylor University.
 His contributions include the Zhao-Atlas-Marks (ZAM) time-frequency distribution in the field of signal processing, the Cheung-Marks theorem in Shannon sampling theory and the Papoulis-Marks-Cheung (PMC) approach in multidimensional sampling.
 He was instrumental in the defining of the field of computational intelligence and co-edited the first book using computational intelligence in the title.
 A Christian and an old earth creationist, he is a subject of the 2008 pro-intelligent design motion picture, Expelled: No Intelligence Allowed.

 Professional career

-Marks has received his bachelor's and master's degrees from Rose–Hulman Institute of Technology in 1972 and 1973, respectively.
+Marks received his bachelor's and master's degrees from Rose–Hulman Institute of Technology in 1972 and 1973, respectively.
 During his doctoral studies at Texas Tech University, he was supervised by J.F.
 Walkup; his dissertation focused on optical signal processing.
 He obtained his Ph.D. degree in 1977.

 Marks is a distinguished professor of electrical and computer engineering at Baylor University and serves as the director of the Walter Bradley Center for Natural and Artificial Intelligence.
 From 1977 to 2003, he was on the faculty of the University of Washington in Seattle.
 He was the first president of the Institute of Electrical and Electronics Engineers (IEEE) Neural Networks Council (now the IEEE Computational Intelligence Society).
 He is a Fellow of the IEEE and the Optical Society of America.